ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 token-ids = 2
 ```

-- **CDDL for synchronizing accounts with their coin identity** `crypto-portfolio-coin`
+- **CDDL for synchronizing accounts with their coin identity** `portfolio-coin`

-In this document, we are defining the new `crypto-portfolio-coin` UR type associating the `coin-identity` defined in [[NBCR-2023-001]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2023-001-coin-identity.md) with their accounts.
+In this document, we are defining the new `portfolio-coin` UR type associating the `coin-identity` defined in [[NBCR-2023-001]](https://github.com/ngraveio/Research/blob/main/papers/nbcr-2023-001-coin-identity.md) with their accounts.
 The accounts are preferably defined using a list of `detailed-account`.

 To keep full compatibility with the layer 2, the accounts can also be specified using `account` and `crypto-multi-account` UR types.
 Using these UR types will however limit the information which can be synchronized.

-The following specification of `crypto-portfolio-coin` is written in CDDL.
-When used embedded in another CBOR structure, this structure should be tagged #6.1403.
+The following specification of `portfolio-coin` is written in CDDL.
+When used embedded in another CBOR structure, this structure should be tagged #6.41403.

 ```
 ; Associate a coin identity to its accounts